Pan-Islamism: Classical doctrines

-The ideology takes as its model the early years of Islam – the reign of Muhammad and the early caliphate – especially during Islamic golden age, as it is commonly held that during these years the Muslim world was strong, unified, and free from corruption.
+The ideology draws inspiration from early Islam—the era of Muhammad and the Rashidun Caliphate—particularly during the Islamic Golden Age, a period often associated with a strong, unified, and flourishing Muslim world.

 History

 Origins

 Many scholars assert that the doctrines of pan-Islamism could be observed as early as during the era of Islamic Iberia, Emirate of Sicily, the Gunpowder Empires (Ottoman, Safavid and Mughal Empires) and several Muslim sultanates and kingdoms, despite the presence and employment of non-Muslim subjects by Muslim powers.
 During the 18th century, multiple movements for puritanical Islamic renewal would emerge.
 Amongst these, the revivalist movements of three leading religious reformers – Shah Wali Allah of Delhi (1702–1763), the Arabian Muhammad Ibn 'Abd al-Wahhab (1703–1792), and the Nigerian Uthman dan Fodio (1755–1816) – are widely regarded as the precursors of the modern-era Pan-Islamist thought.
 Despite their calls for puritanical reform, these movements were not politically concerned with the international situation of the Muslim world, and had not elaborated comprehensive pan-Islamist programmes to combat the Western threat.
 Since they did not call for the revival of an international Islamic entity, their ideas and impact were limited to the local regional contexts of West Africa, Arabia, and South Asia.

 In spite of their diversity, these 18th century Muslim reformers were united in their condemnation of declining morality and calls for the revival of scripture-based piety.
 Inspired by these movements, Islamic reformers at the turn of the 19th century adopted novel strategies for overcoming the crisis faced by the Muslim world by adapting to the fast-paced transformation of its era.
 Their proposed approaches now oscillated between an open admiration for the technology-mediated Western ideology of societal progress and a clear rejection of it on the grounds of the axiomatic superiority of an idealized Islamic culture, rooted in Scripturalist injunctions.
 Two major scholars of early colonial Egypt 'Abd al-Rahman al-Jabarti (d.
 1825) and Rifa'a al-Tahtawi (d.
 1872) represented these intellectual trends.
 While Rifa'a al-Tahtawi exemplified the former, 'Abd al-Rahman al-Jabarti represented the latter, Scriptural-oriented approach.